GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/README.md

 This generates a list of events supported by Eventarc.

-The list has 3 parts:

-1. Direct list comes from `direct_services.json`.
+1. Direct and 3rd party list comes from `services.json`.
 1. AuditLog list comes from the [AuditLog service catalog](https://raw.githubusercontent.com/googleapis/google-cloudevents/master/json/audit/service_catalog.json).
-1. 3rd party list comes from `thirdparty_services.json`.

 The list has 2 formats: